Dr. Daniel J. Hurley, CEO

 Read My Blog

-Bob Murphy joined the Michigan Association of State Universities in July, 2015 as its Director of University Relations and Policy.
+Bob Murphy joined the Michigan Association of State Universities in July 2015 as its Director of University Relations and Policy.
 In this role, he manages a broad portfolio of programs and initiatives, convenes stakeholder groups, and promotes effective policy for the state’s public universities.
-He partners with state officials and a multitude of other organizations on higher education public policy, especially data and finance issues, and also provides strategic communications services to the member universities and other stakeholders.
+He partners with state officials, lawmakers, and a multitude of other organizations on higher education public policy, especially data and finance issues, and also provides strategic communications services to the member universities and other stakeholders.

 Ms. Robyn Cline, Office Manager & Executive Assistant

-Robyn is the office's most senior professional, having served twenty-one years as executive assistant.
+Robyn is the office's most senior professional, having served twenty-three years as office manager and executive assistant.
 Robyn assumes responsibility for coordinating and managing the executive office operations, composing correspondence, compiling reports and preparing communication.
 Robyn also updates the Michigan Association of State Universities' website.

 Prior to joining MASU she served in secretarial capacities in both the public and non-profit sector.
 She has a master’s degree in Family Life Education from Western Michigan University and a BA in business management from Davenport University.